Skip to main content

 Figure \(\PageIndex{1}\): α and β carbons of fatty acids

 This pathway is called β-oxidation.
 Fatty acids are oxidized in a step-wise fashion by this pathway.
 In each repetitive cycle of this pathway, acetyl-CoA and one CO2 are released.
-In addition, oxidation can occur at both the alpha- and beta carbons when oxidized in an organelle called the peroxisome.
-The α-oxidation pathway is used for fatty acid branched at the beta carbon 3 releasing one CO2 until the beta-oxidation pathway can be used.
+In addition, oxidation can occur at α- and β-carbons when oxidized in the peroxisome.
+The α-oxidation pathway is used for fatty acids branched at the β-carbon (C3), releasing one CO2 until the β-oxidation pathway can be used.
 The peroxisome degrades fatty acids that can't be oxidized in the mitochondria.
-These include very long-chain fatty acids (VLCFAs) like 24:0 and 26:0, and in addition, branched-chain fatty acids (BRCHAs) including some fatty acids from dietary sources such as pristanic acid (an odd-chain 15:0 fatty acid methylated at carbons 2, 6, 10, and 14).
-The α-oxidation pathway can't be used to completely oxidized fatty acids in the peroxisome.
+These include very long-chain fatty acids (VLCFAs) such as 24:0 and 26:0, and in addition, branched-chain fatty acids (BRCHAs), including some fatty acids from dietary sources such as pristanic acid (an odd-chain 15:0 fatty acid methylated at carbons 2, 6, 10, and 14).
+The α-oxidation pathway can't be used to completely oxidize fatty acids in the peroxisome.
 At some point in the oxidative stepwise pathway, the resulting shorter fatty acids are exported to the mitochondria for β-oxidation.
-Also, enzymes in the endoplasmic reticulum have the ω-oxidization pathway which oxidizes fatty acids at the omega or terminal carbon.
-The enzyme used is the monooxygenase cytochrome P450 which uses one oxygen from O2 to hydroxylate the ω-carbon.
+Additionally, enzymes in the endoplasmic reticulum facilitate the ω-oxidation pathway, which oxidizes fatty acids at the omega or terminal carbon.
+The enzyme used is the monooxygenase cytochrome P450, which uses one oxygen from O2 to hydroxylate the ω-carbon.

 Peroxisomes - An underappreciated organelle

-These organelles, initially called microbodies, are vital to cellular metabolism and health.
+These organelles, initially referred to as microbodies, are crucial to cellular metabolism and overall health.
 In people with Zellweger syndrome spectrum, there is a severe disorder in the formation of peroxisomes, which is often lethal.
-They are important metabolically in lipid metabolism, synthesis of myelin sheath lipids, and metabolism of reactive oxygen species like peroxides.
-The enzymes catalase and urate oxidase are found in such high concentrations they often form crystal "bodies" in the matrix of the peroxisome.
+They are important metabolically in lipid metabolism, the synthesis of myelin sheath lipids, and the metabolism of reactive oxygen species like peroxides.
+The enzymes catalase and urate oxidase are found in such high concentrations that they often form crystal "bodies" in the peroxisome matrix.
 Additional roles include responses to pathogens and viruses.
-Effectively they are a protective organelle.
+Effectively, they are a protective organelle.

 In contrast to mitochondria, peroxisomes, like most other organelles, have a single bilayer and no DNA, from which transcription of RNA and translation of proteins occur.
-All proteins are hence imported from the cytoplasm after synthesis on free ribosomes.
-Imported proteins have a peroxisome targeting sequence (PTS) of serine-lysine and leucine (SKL) near their C-terminus which facilitates the binding of the proteins to a PTS receptor in the peroxisome membrane.
-These organelles oxidize very long-chain fatty acids (VLFA), make and break down hydrogen peroxide (hence the name), and also synthesize plasmalogens.
-The enzymes involved in the stepwise cycle of reactions in the peroxisome β-oxidation pathway use enzymes different from those used in the mitochondria for β-oxidation.
+Hence, all proteins are imported from the cytoplasm after synthesis on free ribosomes.
+Imported proteins have a peroxisome targeting sequence (PTS) of serine-lysine-leucine (SKL) near their C-terminus, which facilitates the binding of these proteins to a PTS receptor in the peroxisome membrane.
+These organelles oxidize very long-chain fatty acids (VLFA), make and break down hydrogen peroxide (hence the name), and synthesize plasmalogens.
+The enzymes involved in the stepwise cycle of reactions in the peroxisomal β-oxidation pathway utilize enzymes different from those used in the mitochondrial β-oxidation pathway.

 Figure \(\PageIndex{2}\): Features of peroxisomes and their proteins.
 Islinger, M., Voelkl, A., Fahimi, H.D. et al. The peroxisome: an update on mysteries 2.0.
 Histochem Cell Biol 150, 443–471 (2018). https://doi.org/10.1007/s00418-018-1722-5.
 Creative Commons Attribution 4.0 International License (http://creativecommons.org/licenses/by/4.0/)

-One interesting feature is its relationship with different organelles in cells, as shown in the left panel of Figure 2.
-Some proteins involved in organelle functions are shown as well (right panel).
+One interesting feature is its relationship with different cell organelles, as shown in the left panel of Figure 2.
+Some proteins involved in organelle functions are also shown (right panel).

-The peroxisome (PO, green) has binding interactions (red interfaces ) with the endoplasmic reticulum (ER) lysosomes, mitochondria, lipid droplets (a pseudo-organelle), and also itself (left figure).
+The peroxisome (PO, green) has binding interactions (red interfaces) with the endoplasmic reticulum (ER), lysosomes, mitochondria, lipid droplets (a pseudo-organelle), and also itself (left figure).
 Some of the key membrane proteins (which we have discussed previously) involved in peroxisome function include the ABC transporter proteins ABCD1-3 for fatty acids transport, OCTN3 for organic and cation/carnitine transport, and MCT1/2 for monocarboxylate transport.
-In addition, peroxisomes have receptors for protein import mediated by PTSs and for peroxisome movement along microtubules in the cell.
+In addition, peroxisomes have receptors for protein import, mediated by PTSs, and for peroxisome movement along microtubules within the cell.

 Mitochondrial β-Oxidation